Skip to content

 ArgumentDescriptionRequired

-<targetName>Name of the deck, collection, or wanted list (case-insensitive, no extension)Yes
+<targetName>Name of the deck, collection, or wanted list (case- and accent-insensitive, no extension)Yes

 <cardName...>Name of the card to search forYes